Commercial Shower Valves

 Are shower valves interchangeable?

-You may not always be able to mix manufacturers and interchange shower valves so you will need to look at the trim of the valves.
+You may not always be able to mix manufacturers and interchange shower valves, so you will need to look at the trim of the valves.

 How to stop a leaking shower valve

-How high to mount shower valve
+How high to mount the shower valve

 Which shower valve should I get?